saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 ### `mode`

 __Description__: Specifies whether tests in the project will run on `docker` or `sauce`.
-This default setting can be overridden by the `mode` value for individual suites or at runtime by the `--test-env` command line parameter.
+This default setting can be overridden by the `mode` value for individual suites.

 __Type__: *string*